shreejitmurthy/snap/README.md

 Snap aims to be a simple and intuitive game framework.
 While working with C++ in `aif-graphics`, I encountered the language's inherent complexity and verbosity, which are expected given C++ is a superset of C. As a result, I decided that C++ would not be my language of choice for my next project.
 I chose C99, a daunting shift since I had limited experience with languages below C++.
 Initially, the transition was challenging due to quality-of-life features (or lack thereof) seen in C++.
 However, I soon adapted and found myself quite comfortable.
 Although my codebase might not meet industry standards and there are certainly improvements to be made, I thoroughly enjoyed working with C.

 ## Usage
 If someone wishes to use this library, for some odd reason, they should look towards the `examples/` folder that contains a CMake build script and example code file that uses all the current features of Snap.
+Clone the repo recursively and build witht the CMake example build script.
+Note that cloning, building and running has only been tested on macOS, as that is my current OS, so it is likely that building and compiling will fail.

 ## Roadmap (Things TODO):
 ### September 2024